Ancient Egyptian Makeup

 Makeup Ingredients

 Ancient Egyptians used various materials to make their makeup, but of all these materials, Khol and malachite powder were probably the most important.
 Often, the nobility used other luxurious and rare items for their makeup.
 For example, Cleopatra's iconic red lipstick was made from flowers, red ochre, fish scales, crushed and, carmine, and beeswax.
 Sometimes colorful crystalline wings of scarab beetles were crushed and applied as eye glitter to the eyes.
-The use of these beetles also has crucial religious importance as they were regarded as a symbol of immortality.
-Red ochre was also extensively used by Egyptians to add color to the cheeks; the ochre is often burnt before to improve its red appearance.
+The use of these beetles also has a crucial religious importance as they were regarded as a symbol of immortality.
+Red ochre was also extensively used by Egyptians to add color to the checks; the ochre is often burnt before to improve its red appearance.
 Other makeup materials include henna (made from the henna plant and used majorly for nail painting), crushed charcoal, and oils extracted from lilies.

 Makeup Tools